 The Journal is published twice each year, winter and summer.
 Submissions are welcomed from both early-career and established scholars.
 All submissions undergo a rigorous peer-review process.
 Authors are expected to engage with Japanese-language sources and scholarship.

 The Journal of Japanese Studies is published by the Society for Japanese Studies and housed at the University of Washington.
-It is supported by an endowment and by grants from the Japan Foundation and the University of Washington.
+It is supported by an endowment and by the Japan Foundation, the University of Washington, and private gifts.
 Contents of the Journal of Japanese Studies are available online in the Project Muse and JSTOR databases.
 The publication policies of the Journal meet the normal requirements for Open Access.